The Complete Guide on How to Write a Business Proposal Email

-Acquiring new clients is crucial for small businesses, and even though you can sometimes manage that through referrals and networking, you’ll still need to send an official proposition through a business proposal email to potential clients.
-If your business emails haven’t been generating the wanted results and you’re not sure what to change, or even if you’re about to write the first one, you’re in the right place!
+Acquiring new clients is crucial for small businesses.
+Even though you can sometimes manage that through referrals and networking, you’ll still need to send an official proposition through a business proposal email to potential clients.
+If your business emails haven’t been generating the wanted results, you’re in the right place!

-A business proposal letter is a proposition of cooperation between two (or more) organizations.
-It is a sales document that should be written in a form of proposed agreements between a supplier of a specific product or service and a user of said products or services, essentially a document that ends with a call to action.
+A business proposal is a proposition of cooperation between two (or more) organizations.
+It’s a sales document that should be written in a form of proposed agreements between a supplier and a user of specific products or services, essentially a document that ends with a call to action.
 So, whether you’re selling a product or service, writing a proposal is a good idea.

-Throughout your whole email, it should be evident that you researched the company and found more than their contact information before you write a business proposal.
+Throughout your whole business proposal email, it should be evident that you researched the company and found more than their contact information.
 Get to know their core values, and do a little stalking on social media.

 If you’re planning an initial meeting where you’ll listen to the potential client’s needs and assess the strategy you’re going to use, you’ll be using a different approach.
-You still need to research the company and get to know their field, however, prepping for a face-to-face meeting is different from cold emailing.
+You still need to research the company and get to know its industry.
+However, prepping for a face-to-face meeting is different from cold emailing.

 In a meeting, you’ll have more opportunities to ask questions and get a more detailed look into the client’s needs, and former work, but you won’t have as much leeway when it comes to answering their questions.
 To better prepare for the meeting, check out our 3 easy steps tutorial.